Session Zero Checklist

 A positive and respectful environment is key to creating an enjoyable game experience for all players.
 Setting expectations for player behavior and table conduct ensures everyone feels comfortable and included.

-ROLES: Discuss the role and responsibilities of the host and the players.
+ROLES: Discuss the roles and responsibilities of the host and the players.
 Discuss any rules related to the general code of conduct and set expectations and boundaries with regard to behavior between the host and players.
-Discuss any specific tools that will be used for mitigating behavior that crossing established boundaries such as warnings, timeouts or table expulsion.
+Discuss any specific tools that will be used to mitigate behavior crossing established boundaries, such as warnings, timeouts, or table expulsion.

-SAFETY TOOLS: Discuss the use of safety tools like Lines and Veils, the X-Card system, and other tools to ensure that the group knows how to navigate sensitive topics and uncomfortable moments during game play.
+SAFETY TOOLS: Discuss using safety tools like Lines and Veils, the X-Card system, and other tools to ensure that the group knows how to navigate sensitive topics and uncomfortable moments during gameplay.
 Ensure everyone feels comfortable with the game's content themes and any potentially controversial or sensitive topics.

 CONFLICTS: Discuss boundaries for conflict between characters in the group.
 The director should ensure that everyone understands that any conflicts, mild or otherwise, between characters in the game should not be interpreted as a conflict between players.
 Some amount of friction between characters is expected, and occasional conflicts should be viewed as a fun role-playing opportunity that players are encouraged to enjoy.

-DISPUTES: Talk about how disputes or rules interpretations should be resolved, both during game sessions and between sessions.
-During game session that could be a vote among players, a final ruling by the director, or other alternative methods.
+DISPUTES: Talk about how disputes or rule interpretations should be resolved, both during game sessions and between sessions.
+During game sessions, that could be a vote among players, a final ruling by the director, or other alternative methods.

 Schedule